 - Make your changes on the branch.
 You're off in your own little world here, so go nuts.
 Try new things.
 Break stuff.
 It doesn't matter, because you'll also...

 - Put your branch under CI.
 (Bamboo does this for you automatically, btw.)
 It's up to you and your team to decide whether to run specialized tests like load tests or end-to-end UI-based tests here, and whether to automatically trigger a test run each time you push changes to your branch.
 Atlassian's teams generally run unit- and integration-level tests on development branches, and let the developer choose how often to run them in order to conserve build resources and make sure the queue isn't unnecessarily clogged.

-- Update your branch with the latest from master frequently.
+- Update your branch with the latest from main frequently.
 You can use rebase or branch-commit to accomplish this.
 Totally up to you.
 (But remember not to rebase a branch that you share with other devs – this will make them grumpy.)
-Either way, you'll discover integration conflicts before you merge up, which in turn helps keep master clean.
+Either way, you'll discover integration conflicts before you merge up, which in turn helps keep main clean.

 - Create a pull request when you're ready to merge up.
 This means the implementation is completed, you've pulled in changes from your teammates and resolved any resulting conflicts, and all tests against your branch are passing.

 - Merge up, and deploy at will.
 Some teams prefer to automatically ship each change as soon as it's merged to main and all the tests pass there – the continuous deployment model.
 Other teams prefer to make a human decision about which changes to ship, and when.
 It's up to you and your team.

 So there you have it.
 Branching workflows make continuous delivery a simpler proposition, and Git takes the headaches out of branching.
 Keep reading for deeper dives into setting up your Git repository to be CD-friendly and how to put all these ideas into practice using your Atlassian tools.
 See you on the next page!